tooth root abscesses in pets

 Because of the close proximity that the upper carnassial tooth has with the orbit of the eye, tooth root abscesses are often mistaken for eye infections.
 Tooth root abscesses can cause facial swelling under the eye as pus builds up.
 Occasionally, the abscess will break through the surface of the skin, causing a draining tract just under the eye.
 You may notice redness or swelling at the gum line of the affected tooth, or the tooth may look completely normal.

 If you notice such signs, it is important to address them as soon as possible.
 If you’ve ever had a tooth root abscess, you know how exquisitely painful they are, and your pooch or kitty will thank you for your timeliness.
 Your veterinarian may be able to diagnose a tooth root abscess with just a thorough oral exam, or he may need to take a series of dental x-rays to confirm the diagnosis.
-If your pet is protected with a dog insurance plan from Petplan pet insurance, these diagnostics can be covered.
+If your pet is protected with a dog insurance plan that includes coverage for dental issues, these diagnostics can be covered.

 Once a diagnosis has been made, your pet will be started on oral antibiotics and pain medication until surgery can be scheduled.
 Your pet’s tooth may be able to be saved, and in some cases, a root canal can be performed.
 Few vets have the ability to perform a root canal, so your pet may be referred to a veterinary dentist.
 If this is not possible, or if the tooth is too damaged to be saved, your regular veterinarian should be able to extract the affected tooth.